wernerkrauss/silverstripe-piwik/README.md

 For a SS3 compatible version use version 0.2.

 ## Installation
 Best installed via composer.
-You may clone the repo or download the zip, however you should find a directory called "piwik" with all files in your silverstripe root folder.
+You may clone the repo or download the zip, however you should find a directory called "silverstripe-piwik" with all files in `vendor/wernerkrauss/`

 ### using Composer
 ```
-composer require wernerkrauss/silverstripe-piwik ^0.3.0
+composer require wernerkrauss/silverstripe-piwik ^0.4.0
 ```

 ## Features